Trip Facts

 Meals: Breakfast, Lunch & Dinner

-Begin your Himalayan adventure after breakfast in Kathmandu with a scenic flight to Pokhara, followed by a picturesque drive to Birethanti, the starting point of your trek.
+After breakfast in Kathmandu, you begin your Himalayan adventure with a scenic flight to Pokhara, followed by a beautiful drive to Birethanti, where your trek starts.

-The trail passes through lush rice terraces, tranquil forests, and traditional Gurung villages, including Sudame, Hile, and Tikhedhunga.
-Cross charming suspension bridges and waterfalls as you journey into the Annapurna foothills.
-Stop for a leisurely lunch in Sudame before continuing your journey to Ulleri, soaking in the breathtaking landscapes and serene beauty of Nepal’s Annapurna region.
+You walk through lush rice terraces, peaceful forests, and traditional Gurung villages such as Sudame, Hile, and Tikhedhunga.
+Along the way, you cross suspension bridges and pass cascading waterfalls as you enter the Annapurna foothills.
+You stop for a relaxed lunch in Sudame before continuing your trek toward Ulleri, enjoying the stunning landscapes and the serene beauty of Nepal’s Annapurna region.

 Day 04: Trek to Ghorepani